 Destroying a Lynx – 19th of March 1994

 Although announcing the presence of the ‘Barrack Buster’ Mk.15 on the 5th of December 1992 in an attack against the Ballygawley RUC station in County Tyrone, the Mk.15 would obtain almost certainly its biggest success against a Lynx helicopter.

 At around 20:30, Lynx 5 was hovering above Crossmaglen base carrying an underslung load as well one passenger.
 Hovering at 100 ft and the power being cut to the base, the Mk.15 hit the tail boom of the Lynx.
 Despite being engulfed in flames on the floor with its tail cut off, all crew and its passenger would survive and go on to make full recoveries.

 The actions of the Provisional IRA and its use of mortars would not go unnoticed.
 On the 11th of August 2001, two members of the Provisional IRA, as well as a representative of the political wing of the group, Sinn Fein, were arrested by Colombian security forces in Bogota, at the El Dorado airport.
 It was later discovered that the Provisional IRA contingent included the leading explosives engineer as well as its mortar expert.

-The Provisional IRA had already established connection to FARC since 1998 and was in the region to teach the FARC rebels about explosives and mortar techniques to help with urban warfare.
+The Provisional IRA had already established connection to FARC since 1998 and was in the region to teach the FARC rebels about explosives and Barrack Busters techniques to help with urban warfare.
 It is almost certain that the Provisional IRA received freedoms within the demilitarized zone to test its technology as well as obtaining cash from FARC.